 A collaborative problem solving approach starts with setting everyone's expectations appropriately and coming in to a meeting ready to hear and discuss many different viewpoints.
 Working together means presenting a variety of ideas and finding useful ways to draw connections instead of treating the project as a competition.
 That doesn't mean every suggestion is going to be a good one or practical with the available time and budget, but sometimes even noting the drawbacks to a particular proposal can come to inspire a productive new line of thinking.
 If you say you're collaborating, make sure everyone's attitude is to reflect what you say in your actions.
-See the video below for some examples.
+Check out this video for some examples.

 2. Individual Problem Solving is Essential to Collaborative Problem Solving

 Though fresh perspectives are helpful, connecting with the group is often not the best starting point for working through complex issues.
 Before following a collaborative problem solving model to pull team members together, it's important to let individuals have some time to develop ideas on their own.
 Too much discussion during this phase can end up stifling creativity, discouraging team members from following lines of independent thinking that often lead to the very best solutions.

 3. Split up into Smaller Groups

 When the time does come to bring people together for collaborative problem solving, keeping the sizes of groups under control will help everyone get more done.
 Staying connected and getting assistance from across the team can help a great deal during the information-gathering phase, but breaking off into smaller groups will generate more effective problem solving activities.
 These focused clusters will come up with a wider range of theories and potential answers that can then be evaluated and implemented among the larger team.